 and has sat down at the right hand of the throne of God.
 Hebrews 12:2

 It’s autumn in South Canterbury.
-The marvellous burst of colours that autumn gives to the surroundings is quite amazing.
+The marvellous burst of colours that autumn gives to the surroundings is quite impressive.

-As we delight at how autumn changes the scenery from lush green to yellow, red, or gold, we all know that eventually, the leaves would become crisp brown.
+As we delight at how autumn changes the scenery from lush green to yellow, red, or gold, we all know that eventually, the leaves will become crisp brown.

 Then the cold south wind will blow the leaves away, falling to the ground.
 The autumn leaf colours will soon be gone.

-Yes, we all know that the radiant autumn leaf colours are there momentarily.
+Yes, we all know the radiant autumn leaf colours are there momentarily.
 We could look at it as nature’s last hurrah or salute to the coming of winter.

 I can’t forget what one of my theology professors told us in class one day.
-He said that we must see each day as death rehearsal to ready us for the appointed time.
-Not that because we desire it but because we do not know the time it will come.
+He said we must see each day as death rehearsal to prepare us for the appointed time.
+Not because we desire it, but because we do not know when it will come.

-Quoting Psalm 44:22, the Apostle Paul stated in Romans 8:36, “As it is written: “For your sake, we face death all day long; we are considered as sheep to be slaughtered.”
+Quoting Psalm 44:22, the Apostle Paul stated in Romans 8:36, “As it is written: “For your sake, we face death all day long; we are considered sheep to be slaughtered.”

 Are you aware that, indeed, we rehearse death daily?

-Isn’t that when we fall asleep at night, as we close our eyes and fall into deep slumber, we rest whatever ‘life’ we had when we were awake.
+Isn’t that when we fall asleep at night, as we close our eyes and fall into a deep slumber, we rest whatever ‘life’ we had when we were awake.

-Of course, we’re alive, breathing and just having a good night sleep but who really knows whether we will be awake the following morning?
+Of course, we’re alive, breathing and just having a good night’s sleep, but who knows whether we will be awake the following morning?
 Only God knows!

-It is only through His mercy and grace that we are alive both physically and spiritually.
+Only through His mercy and grace are we alive both physically and spiritually.